dai-shi/continuation.js/README.md

 | CodeLoadJQuery  | 8.83 ops/sec  | 10.61 ops/sec   | Yes       |
 | Box2D           | 2.33 ops/sec  | 2.54 ops/sec    | Yes       |

+Since trampoline is costly,
+performance drops in most suites especially basic ones.
+Whereas in relatively complex suites, there are some cases when performance is improved.
+(Anybody interested why this is happening?)

 Limitations
 -----------